naviji/gled/README.md

 Logitech G102, G103 and G203 LIGHTSYNC LED control
 ================================================

-`gled` is a command-line tool written in Go to control the RGB LED lighting on Logitech G102, G203, and G203L (Prodigy/Lightsync) gaming mice on Linux and macOS.
+`gled` is a command-line tool written in Go to control the RGB LED lighting on Logitech G102, G102, and G203 Lightsync gaming mice on macOS.

 ## Features